-Religious or not, you may know that fish, Fridays and Lent are kind of a thing.
+Religious or not, you may know that Fish Friday during Lent is kind of a thing.
 But do you know why?

 Perhaps the most interesting part of the story behind why so many eat fish on Fridays is that it was one of the most significant drivers of the growth of the global fishing industry, according to NPR:

 But fish—well, they’d been associated with sacred holidays even in pre-Christian times.
 And as the number of meatless days piled up on the medieval Christian calendar—not just Fridays but Wednesdays and Saturdays, Advent and Lent, and other holy days—the hunger for fish grew.
 Indeed, fish fasting days became central to the growth of the global fishing industry.

 When it comes to the practice of eating fish during Lent, there is an additional component.
 The Lenten diet consists of primarily fish and vegetables—the food an average/poor person could reasonably acquire during the Roman period.
 Meat was considered an upper-class luxury.

 To make your Lent a tasty one, try one of our recommended recipes for the occasion:

 New Orleans Style Fish Cakes with Creole Remoulade: Perfect for Mardi Gras, which takes place right before Lent, this festive dish is perfect for kicking things off.